 He's actually commented, as has, for example, Chucky Schumer and Amy Klobuchar.

-Now it's interesting, Republicans have control of the Senate in 2018, and wow, all of these Democrats are against the eliminating the filibuster.
+Republicans have control of the Senate in 2018, and wow, all of these Democrats are against the eliminating the filibuster.

-They're all against lending eliminating the legislative filibuster.
+They're all against eliminating the legislative filibuster.

-Well, let's play them two years ago versus now, or two and a half years ago versus now.
+Let's play them two years ago versus now, or two and a half years ago versus now.

 What about that nuclear option doing away with the filibuster?

-Well, I can tell you that would be the end of the Senate as it was originally uh devised and created going back to our founding fathers.
+Well, I can tell you that would be the end of the Senate as it was originally devised and created going back to our founding fathers.

 Today's filibuster is often used to prevent the Senate from even starting to debate important ideas.